Types of Medicare Plans

 Medicare Part C – Medicare Advantage Plans

-Medicare Part C consists of Medicare Advantage Plans.
-These plans are approved by Medicare and offered by private companies.
-They provide the same coverage as Parts A and B. These plans may also offer Part D prescription drug coverage.
+Medicare Part C consists of Medicare Advantage Plans, which are approved by Medicare and offered by private companies.
+These provide the same coverage as Parts A and B. These plans may also offer Part D prescription drug coverage.
 These plans include:

 Medicare Part D – Prescription Drug Coverage

 Medicare Part D provides prescription drug coverage from private companies approved by Medicare.
 This is optional for members and requires a monthly premium.
-Private insurers who provide Medicare Advantage Plans also offer prescription drug coverage.
-However, the cost and drug coverage depends on the plan chosen.
+Prescription drug coverage is also offered through private insurers who provide Medicare Advantage Plans.
+The cost and drug coverage depends on the plan chosen.

 Medigap Policy or Medicare Supplemental Insurance

-Medigap, or Medicare Supplemental Insurance, is comprised of 12 different plans intended to fill in the gaps left by Original Medicare.
-This option is offered by private companies and it only applies to individuals who receive coverage through Original Medicare.
-However, those who enroll in supplemental insurance pay a monthly premium in addition to the premium they pay for Part B.
+Medigap or Medicare Supplemental Insurance is a policy with 12 different plans intended to fill in the gaps left by the Original Medicare Plan.
+This option is offered by private companies and only applies to individuals who receive coverage through the Original Medicare Plan.
+Those who enroll in Medigap or supplemental insurance pay the insurance company a monthly premium in addition to the premium they pay for Part B.